shahidhustles/GreenTex/README.md

 #GreenTex

-Note: Site isn't responsive for mobile users yet. \n Made with ❤️ by CS-I G4
+Note: Site isn't responsive for mobile users yet. </br>
+Made with ❤️ by CS-I G4